Mykolb/jeep-prices-repo-fe/README.md

 You can:
 - Add & remove Jeeps from the favorites list
 - Search favorites by title and vehicle information
 - The Dashboard will inherit the color scheme of system preferences.
-But may require a refresh & the clearing out local storage since the values aren't saved in the database at this time.
+But may require a refresh & the clearing of local storage since the values aren't saved in the database at this time.

 #Future features
 - An indicatior that the Jeep has been saved successfully to favorites